rodrigonahid/portfolio-v2/README.md

 # That's my portfolio

-Yeah, I built it on my own, even the Web Design and UI, and <a href="https://www.figma.com/file/oqxQFh816kaCYWzykghpRx/Portfolio-Rodrigo?node-id=0%3A1" target="_blank">you can have it here</a>!
+Yeah, I built it on my own, even the Web Design and UI.

-## And is open-source too!

-I really don't care if you copy me, shame on you!
+<a href="https://www.figma.com/file/oqxQFh816kaCYWzykghpRx/Portfolio-Rodrigo?node-id=0%3A1" target="_blank">Here's a link to Figma</a>!

 ## How you made it?